This document describes in general terms what Didi is intended

 University of Tokyo.
 The Linux port was done by Wataru Tsukahara with

-follow-up by Rafael Escalante, Anais Rivera and Tasha Hollingsed.
+follow-up by Rafael Escalante, Anais Rivera and Tasha Hollingsed of

 Up to Nigel's Home Page